spiermar/burn/README.md

 ```
 $ burn convert --help

-Convert performance profiles to a hierarchical data structure.
+Convert a performance profile to a hierarchical data structure that
+can be visualized as a flame graph.

 Examples:
   burn convert examples/out.perf